KiwiSaver is a national and voluntary retirement investment scheme for New Zealanders

 Investments in KiwiSaver are subject to the KiwiSaver Act of 2006.
 As is the case with most pieces of legislation, this act has been changed with successive governments.
 In general terms, the more years there are to pass before you retire, the higher the likelihood that there will be more changes to KiwiSaver by different governments.

 Specifically, to date, a number of the financial incentives originally designed to encourage people to use KiwiSaver have since been modified or removed.
 The eligibility age for New Zealand Superannuation has also been increased, which increases the age people must reach to access their KiwiSaver investment.

 While KiwiSaver undoubtedly offers you an effective method of investing for the long-term, perhaps the biggest issue with KiwiSaver is that many New Zealanders think that because they’re a KiwiSaver member they’ll have a sufficient nest egg for retirement.
 For most people, this couldn’t be further from the truth, as KiwiSaver is just one part of an overall wealth creation strategy.

 KiwiSaver for first home buyers

-If you’ve been a member of KiwiSaver for three years, you may be eligible to withdraw some of your KiwiSaver savings to put toward purchasing your first home.
+If you’ve been a member of KiwiSaver for three years, you may be eligible to withdraw some of your KiwiSaver investment to put toward purchasing your first home.
 Learn more about buying your first home, including what may be available to you through KiwiSaver and the KiwiSaver Home Start Grant.

-For a free and no-obligation consultation with an Authorised Financial Adviser about topics such as how your current KiwiSaver Scheme investment compares, buying your first home, investing in more flexible investments than KiwiSaver, and/or how you can best prepare for retirement, call 0508 MILESTONE (0508 645 378) or leave your details and enquiry below.
+For a free and no obligation consultation with an Authorised Financial Adviser about topics such as how your current KiwiSaver Scheme investment compares, buying your first home, investing in more flexible investments than KiwiSaver, and/or how you can best prepare for retirement, call 0508 MILESTONE (0508 645 378) or leave your details and enquiry below.